A while back a reader wrote and asked, “I have to eat a diabetic diet and stay away from sugar. Are artificial sweeteners okay to eat?”

 My answer is that the scoop on artificial sweeteners is negative.
 My mother was a brittle diabetic with wide swings in her blood sugar, and I remember watching her sprinkle artificial sweeteners on her cereal.
 She enjoyed using these substances in her diabetic diet, even though I didn’t think it was a good idea.

 My mother also had a chronic tremor.
-Her doctor attributed it to the diabetes, but I always wondered if the sweeteners she constantly used were over stimulating her nervous system.
+Her doctor attributed it to the diabetes, but I always wondered if the artificial sweeteners she constantly used in her diabetic diet were over stimulating her nervous system.

 Now it’s your turn: Have you found that artificial sweeteners increase your appetite?

 You May Also Be Interested In

 - Abou-Donia MB, et al. J Toxicol Environ Health.
 2008;71(21):1415–1429.